 9) Transition to Molokai Field.
 After transitioning across Kalaupapa, you should pick up the MKK ATIS (128.2) and contact the Molokai Tower (125.7) to let them know you are in bound from Kalaupapa.
 The field here is up at 454 feet, and pattern altitude is 1,300.
 You should get higher, though (about 2,000 ft.) to get over the cliffs.
 Crossing the cliffs you can expect some turbulence, so tighten up your seat-belts!
 If you don't want to land at Molokai, you must still call the tower, as you will be transiting through their airspace to the South.

-10) Molokai Airport.
-This is the only airport in Maui County with a snack bar accessible to general aviation, so pilots can get their "$100 burger" here.
-It is a good place to stop and stretch your legs, but be wary of the gusty trades and up-sloping terrain on either side of the field.
+10) Molokai Airport is a good place to stop and stretch your legs, but be wary of the gusty trades and up-sloping terrain on either side of the field.

 11) Kaunakakai ("Cow-nah-kah-kai").
 After departing Molokai Airspace, you will cross the South Molokai shoreline.
 Note the rings of stone projecting out from the shoreline.
 These are ancient Hawaiian fish ponds.
 Kaunakakai is recognizable as the population center of Molokai and by its harbor.
 From here fly South across the channel to the shipwrecks.
 Be sure to note the strong Easterly cross-winds and adjust your heading accordingly.
 When clear of Molokai Class Delta airspace make a position report on Molokai ITAF 121.95.